 type of dwelling/ size of dwelling in m2/ number of dwelling occupants/ primary heating form/ secondary heating form (perhaps in the form of a wood-burning stove or the like)

-Watts can – compared to other services – provide a very accurate comparison with other homes, since the comparison is made on the basis of current and actual data.
-Watts has a small challenge in comparing holiday homes, since this group is currently relatively small.
-But that will definitely change so that Watts can compare all housing types.
+Watts can - compared to other services - provide a very accurate comparison for other dwellings, as the comparison is based on current and actual data.
+Watts has a small challenge with comparing holiday homes, as the group is currently relatively small.
+However, this will certainly change so that Watts can compare all housing types.

 You can see how much electricity you have supplied to the grid in the given month measured in kWh.
 You can also see the net exchange in kWh.
 The net exchange is the statement that shows how much you have delivered to the grid, minus what you have consumed from the grid.